Full event details, agenda and speakers coming soon.

-In partnership with RareKidneyCancer.org, we will invite 150 researchers, engineers and enthusiasts to join us in San Francisco for an intense weekend of exploration in computational biomedicine.
+We will invite 150 researchers, engineers and enthusiasts to join us at Salesforce in San Francisco for an intense weekend of exploration in computational biomedicine.
 Interdisciplinary teams will work to further understand, develop potential interventions and advance the standard of care for p1RCC.
-In addition to pursuing kidney cancer patient sequencing, we will use genomic datasets for p1RCC through the NIH's Cancer Genome Atlas.
+In addition to sequencing a patient for this event, we will use genomic datasets for p1RCC through the NIH's Cancer Genome Atlas.

 Papillary renal-cell carcinoma, accounts for between 15 to 20% of all kidney cancers.
 It occurs in the cells lining the small tubules in the kidney that filter waste from the blood and make urine.
 Little is known about the genetic basis of sporadic papillary renal-cell carcinoma, and no effective forms of therapy for advanced disease exist.